 by Tammy Taylor~

-As many of you know, recently I had to bring a mama cow into the barn and milk out one of her quads since her newborn calf neglected it long enough for it to get very large.
-I didn’t want to risk her getting mastitis and the longer the calf neglected it the larger it became.
+As many of you know, recently I had to bring a mama cow into the barn recently.
+We had to milk out one of her quads since her newborn calf neglected it long enough for it to get very large.
+I didn’t want to risk her getting mastitis.
+And the longer the calf neglected it the larger it became.
 Although our cows are not a dairy breed, she gave me about a half gallon of fresh milk from just that one quad!
 I’d never milked a cow before & I was pretty excited to get that fresh milk, so I sat out to put it all to good use.
-I decided to make homemade yogurt with it, but I turned to my Facebook Followers to find out how they easily skimmed the cream from the milk.
+I decided to make homemade yogurt with it, but I had trouble skimming the cream easily.
+So I turned to my Facebook Followers to find out how they easily skimmed the cream from the milk.

 You see, I knew the cream would float to the top but I’d tried skimming it with a spoon – what a pain!
 Then I tried pouring the milk into a gravy separator and although that worked better, I could only skim a small amount at a time due to the size of the skimmer.
 But then one of my readers offered up the PERFECT solution!
 Using her advice I purchased a glass sun-tea jar with a spigot from a thrift store.
 I brought it home, washed it up and then poured the fresh milk into the sun tea jar and sat it on the top shelf of our refrigerator overnight.